Gnurro/ArgStrucProject/README.md

 based on their original order being claim-first or -last.
 As there were more originally claim-first texts in our initial selection of texts to edit, `create_balanced_text_list()` was used to assure that a selected subset of these texts stored as a text ID list file correctly matches the number of originally claim-last files to be edited.
-It also saves a text ID list file to disk when the selection is balanced.
+It also saves a text ID list file to disk when the selection is balanced, which contains the IDs of all texts to be used for the survey.
-`build_survey_pairs()` creates a `dict` containing both the original texts and their edited versions for further processing. `survey_processing_pairs()` creates a similar `dict`, but also contains the number of each text on the survey form and table data retrieved after the survey period.
+`build_survey_pairs()` creates a `dict` containing both the original texts and their edited versions for further processing. `survey_processing_pairs()` creates a similar `dict`, which additionally contains the number of each text on the survey form and table data retrieved after the survey period.
-`pairs_to_csv()` creates a CSV file with the pairs of edited and unedited texts used in the survey.
+`pairs_to_csv()` creates a CSV file with the pairs of edited and unedited texts to be used in the survey.
 `pairs_to_simple_list()` creates a plain text file with the pairs of edited and unedited texts, ordered as to be presented on the survey form.
 The format in the saved file allows for convenient copying of the text pairs into the Google Forms editing interface for quick addition of choices.